AbdulMoqeet/abdulmoqeet.github.io/index.md

 # News!

 * Paper accepted in IJCV.
 Congratulations to Sameera!
 [Dec'19]
-* Our work on fine-grained recognition and zero-shot detection is accepted in AAAI'20, New York.
+* Our papers on fine-grained recognition and zero-shot detection are accepted in AAAI'20, New York.
 [Nov'19]
 * Two papers accepted in NeurIPS'19, Vancouver.
 Congratulations to Jathushan and Muzammal!
 [Sep'19]
 * A [Large-scale Instance Segmentation Dataset for Aerial Images](https://captain-whu.github.io/iSAID/index.html) (iSAID) is available for download.
 [Aug'19]
 * Four papers accepted in upcoming ICCV'19 (including 1 oral).
 Congratulations to Aamir, Shafin and Sudong!
 [Jul'19]